-A.R.S. § 28-5610 (A)(4): Use fuel used solely and exclusively as fuel to operate a motor vehicle on highways in Arizona when the motor vehicle is leased or owned by an Indian tribe and being operated for the sole benefit of an Indian tribe and used only for governmental purposes.
+A.R.S. § 28-5610 (A)(4): Use fuel used solely and exclusively as fuel to operate a motor vehicle on highways in this state if the motor vehicle is leased to or owned by and is being operated for the sole benefit of an Indian tribe for governmental purposes only.
 No information is available on this tax expenditure.

 A.R.S. § 28-5610 (A)(6): Use fuel sold to the United States or an instrumentality or agency of the United States is exempt from the motor vehicle fuel tax.
-During FY 2020, \$86,612 was refunded for this exemption.
-A.R.S. § 28-5751: Each supplier that properly remits use fuel tax may retain 4/10 of 1% of the tax imposed to cover the costs of administration of the tax.
-This amount would have been collected by the state if this provision were not in effect.
-The value of this provision for FY 2020 is \$1.9 million.
+During FY 2021, \$196,245 was refunded for this exemption.

+A.R.S. § 28-5640: Each supplier and permissive supplier that properly remits tax under this article may retain four-tenths of one percent of the taxes imposed by this article and collected and remitted by that supplier in accordance with this article to cover the costs of administration imposed by this article, including reporting, audit compliance and shipping paper preparation, except that the amount retained under this article shall not exceed two hundred thousand dollars in any one calendar year.
+The value of this provision for FY 2021 is \$2.0 million.